throttr/docs/docs/about-protocol.md

 ### Time to Live (TTL)

 Is a period of time computed from the `now()` function of the server plus the amount units on the respective time system used.
-During that period, the TTL can be considered as valid.
+During that period, the resource attached to the TTL can be considered as valid.

-Using other words, a TTL defined to 60 seconds will be marked as expired and removed by the scheduler after a minute.
+In example; a TTL of 60 seconds will be marked as expired and removed by the scheduler after a minute.

-### TTL type
+### TTL Types

 Is the time unit system used to measure the TTL on the record.